thanos-io/thanos/docs/governance.md

 If they choose to accept, the following steps are taken:

-* Triage member is added to the [Thanos project][http://github.com/thanos-io/thanos] with `Triage` access.
+* Triage member is added to the [Thanos project](http://github.com/thanos-io/thanos) with `Triage` access.
 * Triage member is added to the [thanos-io][team].
-* Triage member is added to the list of Triage members [here][maintainers-doc]
+* Triage member is added to the list of Triage members [here][maintainers-doc].
 * New team Triage member are announced on the [Thanos Twitter][twitter] by an existing team member.

 Triage member may retire at any time by emailing [thanos-io@googlegroups.com][team].
-It can be proposed to ste up as Maintainer in any time as well.
+It can be proposed to step up as Maintainer in any time as well.

 Triage member can be removed by [majority vote](#majority-vote) on [thanos-io@googlegroups.com][team].
 For this vote, the member in question is not eligible to vote and does not count towards the quorum.
 Only Maintainers team has right to vote.